Tyne & Wear Metro

-Tyne and Wear metro system is a rapid transit and light rail system that serves North East England.
-The system began operations on 11th August 1980 and presently serves 60 stations.
-The system is a combination of underground metro, light rail, and long distance high speed railway system.
-The network has a total system length of 74.5 kilometers.
+The Tyne and Wear Metro is a rapid transit and light rail system serving the North East of England.
+The system opened on 11 August 1980 and currently serves 60 stations.
+The system is a combination of underground metro, light rail and long-distance high speed rail.
+The network has a total system length of 74.5 kilometres.
 It is operated by DB Regio Tyne & Wear Ltd on behalf of Nexus.
-As per 2012 statistics, the system had an average daily ridership of 103, 835 passengers.
-Out of the three metro systems in the United Kingdom, this system is the second largest.
+According to 2012 statistics, the system had an average daily ridership of 103,835 passengers.
+It is the second largest of the UK’s three metro systems.

 Tyne & Wear Metro Map

-Map of Type & Wear Metro showing various lines and stations.
-Click on the map to enlarge it or Download the map in PDF.
+Map of Type & Wear Metro showing different lines and stations.
+Click on the map to enlarge it or download the Type & Wear Metro map in PDF format.

 Tyne & Wear Metro Hours

-The metro service starts operations at 6:00 am and runs until 12:00 am.
-The frequency of trains during peak times is three minutes
+The metro service starts at 6:00 and runs until 12:00.
+Trains run every three minutes at peak times.

 Tyne & Wear Metro Fares, Tickets and Cards

-For single journeys, riders can purchase a Single ticket.
-The ticket is valid for 90 minutes after purchase, and can also be used for continuous journey on the metro or local rail between New Castle and Sunderland.
-The price of the ticket is distance based.
-For travelling in one zone, the ticket price is £ 1.80, for two zones, the price is £ 2.70, and for three zones, the price is £ 3.40.
-These can be purchased from vending machines at all metro stations.
+For single journeys, passengers can purchase a single ticket.
+The ticket is valid for 90 minutes after purchase and can also be used for a continuous journey on the metro or local rail between New Castle and Sunderland.
+The price of the ticket is based on the distance travelled.
+The ticket costs £1.80 for one zone, £2.70 for two zones and £3.40 for three zones.
+These can be purchased from ticket machines at all Underground stations.

-Adult Day tickets can be purchased for making more than a single or a return journey in a day using metro, or buses run by various operators.
-Under this category, a Day Rover ticket provides unlimited travel in one day within Tyne and Wear.
-The price of the ticket is £ 6.90.
-A Transfare ticket can be purchased, if more than one type of transport is needed for making a journey.
-Only one ticket needs to be purchased.
-Tranfare allows making a journey of two legs on different modes of transport.
-The second leg of the journey must start within 90 minutes of buying a ticket.
-If the entire journey is within one zone, riders can purchase 1 zone Transfare T1 that costs £ 2.80.
-For travelling on 2 different zones, 2 zones Transfare T2 can be purchased for £ 3.60.
-For travelling in 3 zones, T3 can be purchased for £ 4.30.
+Adult Day Tickets can be purchased for more than one single or return journey in one day on the Underground or buses of different operators.
+Under this category, a Day Rover ticket allows unlimited travel within Tyne and Wear in one day.
+The ticket costs £6.90.
+A Transfare ticket can be bought when more than one form of transport is needed to make a journey.
+You only need to buy one ticket.
+Tranfare allows you to make a two-leg journey using different modes of transport.
+The second leg of the journey must start within 90 minutes of the purchase of the ticket.
+If the whole journey is within one zone, passengers can buy a 1 zone Transfare T1 which costs £2.80.
+For travel in 2 different zones, a 2 zone Transfare T2 can be purchased for £3.60.
+For travel in 3 zones, T3 can be purchased for £4.30.

-Family/ Group tickets can also be purchased for a family of two adults and up to three children, under the age of 14 years.
+Family/Group Tickets can also be purchased for a family of two adults and up to three children under the age of 14.
 These can be used for unlimited one day travel within Tyne and Wear and beyond.

-Children under the age of five years can ride the metro for free.
-Children, who have an Under 16 Pop Card, have a child single fare of 60p at all times.
+Children under the age of five travel free on the Underground.
+Children with an Under 16 Pop Card are always entitled to a single child fare of 60p.

-Travelling without a valid ticket can attract a penalty of £ 20 or lower.
+Travelling without a valid ticket can result in a fine of up to £20.
 The fine can be paid on the spot or within 21 days.
-After the period of 21 days lapses, administration fee of £ 30 is added to the fine.
-The same amount is further added after 35 days, if the fine is not paid by then.
+After 21 days an administration fee of £30 will be added to the fine.
+The same amount will be added after 35 days if the fine has not been paid by then.
 Failure to pay the fine can lead to prosecution and conviction.
-The passengers however have a right to appeal against the penalty.
+However, passengers have the right to appeal against the fine.

 Tyne & Wear Metro Parking

-Tyne & Wear metro offer free park and ride facility during summer in most stations.
-Some metro park and ride stations charge £1.60 a day.
+Tyne & Wear Metro offers free park and ride facilities at most stations throughout the summer.
+Some Metro Park and Ride stations charge £1.60 per day.

 Tyne & Wear Metro Rules and Tips

-To ensure safety, the stations and trains are equipped with 24 hour CCTV cameras.
-Consumption of alcohol and smoking is not allowed at the stations and inside trains.
-The metro system is designed to provide easy access for people having impaired mobility.
-The metro allows the transit of only folded bicycles.
-Some stations also have bicycle parking, so that the riders can park and ride.
-Transit of small pets is also allowed provided they are under control or on a leash.
+For security purposes, stations and trains are equipped with 24-hour CCTV cameras.
+Alcohol consumption and smoking are not allowed in stations and trains.
+The Metro system is designed to provide easy access for people with reduced mobility.
+Only folded bicycles are allowed on the Metro.
+Some stations also have bicycle parking facilities so that passengers can park and ride.
+Small pets are also allowed, provided they are under control or on a lead.

-Parking is also provided for cars, at stations.
-Photography and video filming at stations and inside trains can be done after seeking permission in written, from the Metro Communications Department.
+Parking for cars is also available at stations.
+Photography and videography in stations and on trains can be done with written permission from the Metro Communications Department.

 Tyne & Wear Metro Lines

-Currently Tyne & Wear metro offer service through two lines.
+Tyne & Wear Metro currently operates two lines.

-- Yellow line – The yellow line runs between St. James and South Shields through North Shields, Tynemouth, Whitelay Bay and moving towards south through the city center.
+• Yellow Line – The yellow line runs between St James and South Shields through North Shields, Tynemouth, Whitelay Bay and south through the city centre.

-Additionally, there is a red line running between Heworth and Benton and blue line operates between St. James and North Shields.
-These two lines operate only during peak hours.
+There is also a red line between Heworth and Benton and a blue line between St James and North Shields.
+These two lines only operate at peak times.